-The practice of acupuncture involves stimulating anatomical points using heat, pressure and/or thin metal needles with the goal of relieving ailments such as chronic pain and achieving optimal health.
+The practice of acupuncture involves stimulating anatomical points using heat, pressure, and/or thin metal needles with the goal of relieving ailments such as chronic pain and achieving optimal health.
 According to traditional Chinese medicine, acupuncture works by correcting the flow of "qi" (or energy) through channels called meridians.
 Patients most commonly use acupuncture for pain relief, though a number of other conditions are said to be treated through acupuncture.

-Acupuncture is one of the oldest healing practices that exists in the world and has been practiced for thousands of years in China and other countries in Asia, according to the National Center for Complementary and Alternative Medicine (NCCAM).
+Acupuncture is one of the oldest healing practices in the world and has been practiced for thousands of years in China and other countries in Asia, according to the National Center for Complementary and Alternative Medicine (NCCAM).
 It is one of the main elements of traditional Chinese medicine and is now commonly used all over the world.
 According to the National Health Interview Survey of 2007, approximately 3.1 million adults and 150,000 children reported using acupuncture in 2006 in the United States, where the practice falls under the category of complementary and alternative medicine (CAM).

 Real or imagined benefits?